How Long Is The ACT Test Including Writing | Tips To Deal With It

 Breaks are also beneficial.
 During the breaks, you'll be able to use the restroom and also get the chance to relax your mind shortly.
 These sometimes lead to a higher ACT score since you won't lose time running to the restroom mid-section, which will save you time by making it unnecessary to retake the test.

 Be aware that appointees seldom forget about breaks or unexpectedly cut the breaks short.
 The interval between Math and Reading and between Science and Writing is your right as a test taker.

 If you think that the break will be shorter than the maximum time or skipped over altogether, be sure to request a break.

 ACT Plus Writing Test With Extended Time

-If you get extended time on school tests or think you might need more time on the ACT, there are a few different adjustments that allow you to have more time.
+If you get extended time on school tests or think you might need more time on the ACT, a few different adjustments allow you to have more time.

 National Extended Time for ACT Plus Writing will give you six total hours, including breaks for the ACT Plus Writing.
-If you get selected for Special Testing time, you may receive even more time which depends on your diagnosis and the necessary adjustments.
+If you get selected for Special Testing time, you may receive even more time depending on your diagnosis and the necessary adjustments.

-5 Important Tips to Deal With the ACT Test Length
+5 Tips to Deal With the ACT Test Length

 Let's assume you don't get extended time on the test, and the ACT is still pretty long.
 So how can you prepare for such a lengthy test?
 Check out our essential tips.